mwshinn/paranoidscientist/doc/index.rst

    :width: 30%

-Paranoid Scientist is a Python module which allows runtime verification of entry and exit conditions for Python functions using a novel type system which prioritizes the interpretation of types over their representation.
+Paranoid Scientist is a Python module which allows runtime verification of entry and exit condition contracts for Python using refinement types, and prioritizes the interpretation of types over their representation.
 More specifically, it provides the following:

-- A **novel type system**, which emphasizes the *meaning* of the type instead of the *data structure* of the type.
 - Verification of arbitrary **entry and exit conditions**, including more complex expressions with universal quantification.
+- Function arguments and return types specified using **refinement types**, which emphasizes the *meaning* of the type instead of the *data structure* of the type.
 - **Automated testing** of individual functions to determine, before execution of the program, whether functions conform to their specification.